lilhumza/Bank/README.md

 ***Update October 27, 2019***
 - You can now withdraw money from your account
+- User files will now be updated with new balance

 ***Needs Word (ATM)***
-- updating user file with new amount of money
+~~- updating user file with new amount of money ~~
 - ability to cancel withdraw
 - add test cases where the user doesnt put in a number